 The Recovering Family Group is a closed group setting in which friends and members from several families learn about, and process, how addiction has affected their families.
 The group’s goals are to experience personal and family healing, to create or restore healthy relationships, and to offer friends and family members the tools they need to begin healing.
 The group will help you identify the strengths that exist within your family and show you how to build upon those strengths to create a healthier family environment.
 It’s a safe place to begin reclaiming what addiction has taken from you and your family.

 Some of the topics addressed in this group include: codependency; communication; enabling; expectations in life and recovery; grief, loss, and blame; improving your physical and emotional health; relapse and triggers—yours and theirs; and the role of spirituality in recovery.

-The Recovering Family Group meets Tuesday evenings at 5:30 pm at the OAR office located at 483 Century Lane in Holland.
+The Recovering Family Group meets bi-monthly on Tuesday evenings from 5:30 pm to 7:00 pm at the OAR office located at 483 Century Lane in Holland.
 Please contact us for additional details before attending.

 Individual Family Therapy

 When a supplement to group family therapy is needed, OAR’s professionals will address the unique needs of your family experience by conducting individual therapy sessions with members of your family.

 An intervention is a caring, deliberate, carefully planned approach for expressing concern for a loved one who is suffering from the disease of addiction.
 Unlike the confrontational, single-event interventions often portrayed in the media, OAR believes a phased approach that includes all interested family members ultimately produces better outcomes.
 In a phased intervention, we assess the needs of each family member in order to create a customized treatment plan and timetable for the entire family.
 To learn more about OAR’s phased interventions or other family services, contact us.